-There are several methods available for mitigating the MMN effects on the RV estimators.
-For example, Aït-Sahalia, Mykland, and Zhang (2005) and Bandi and Russell (2006, 2008) derive an optimal sampling frequency to balance the trade off between the MMN effect and the information loss.
+7For example, Aït-Sahalia, Mykland, and Zhang (2005) and Bandi and Russell (2006, 2008) derive an optimal sampling frequency to balance the trade off between the MMN effect and the information loss.
 Additionally, Zhang, Mykland, and Aït-Sahalia (2005) propose a two (multi) scale estimator, which combines two (multiple) RV estimators calculated from returns with different sampling frequencies.

-Moreover, Barndorff-Nielsen, Hansen, Lunde, and Shephard (2008) propose a realized kernel (RK) estimator, where $k(\cdot) \in [0, 1]$ is a non-stochastic weight function.
-As for the choice of $k(\cdot)$, Barndorff-Nielsen, Hansen, Lunde, and Shephard (2009) suggests the Parzen kernel given by which satisfies the smoothness conditions, k'(0) = k'(1) = 0, and is guaranteed to produce a non-negative estimate.
+Nielsen, Hansen, Lunde, and Shephard (2009) suggests the Parzen kernel given by which satisfies the smoothness conditions, k'(0) = k'(1) = 0, and is guaranteed to produce a non-negative estimate.